-Rokos Capital Management is considering launching an alpha capture programme that would pay external investment managers for stock trading ideas, as the hedge fund industry increasingly turns to outside sources of market intelligence to enhance investment performance, according to a report by Bloomberg.
+Rokos Capital Management is considering launching an alpha capture programme that would pay sell-side market participants for stock trading ideas, as the hedge fund industry increasingly turns to outside sources of market intelligence to enhance investment performance, according to a report by Bloomberg.

 A spokesperson for Rokos Capital reportedly declined to comment.